symmy596/Polypy/README.md

-# PolyPy - Official Version 1
+# PolyPy

+A short program to analyse the outputs from DL_POLY MD simultations.

 Author : Adam Symington
 Date   : 21/06/2018

 When this was committed only I and God himself understood how it worked.